paperbenni/paperbenni.github.io/content/posts/linux-gaming-rant.md

 Step 1: Come upon a statement.

-Step 2: "I wouldn't like it if this was true, but I'm too lazy to look up if it is true, so I'm going to assume it's false"
+Step 2: "I wouldn't like it if this were true, but I'm too lazy to look up if it is true, so I'm going to assume it's false"

 Step 3: Mercilessly attack anyone who makes the statement with the most